CIT Bank is the online-only banking subsidiary of the CIT Group, a financial holding company out of New York City.

 You’ll even get to hold onto all of the interest you’ve accumulated if you need to dip out early.
 The only restriction is that you won’t be able to take money out for 6 business days following your deposit.

 As you might expect, there’s a trade-off for this added flexibility.
-The interest rate is a bit lower than a Term CD and currently sits at 0.30%.
+The interest rate is a bit lower than a Term CD.

 3. Jumbo CDs

 A Jumbo CD is simply a Term CD with fewer term options and a higher upfront cash requirement.

 You’ll need at least $100,000 to open a Jumbo CD.

 |2 Year Jumbo CD||0.40%||$100,000|

 |3 Year Jumbo CD||0.40%||$100,000|

 |5 Year Jumbo CD||0.50%||$100,000|